111 West 57th Street: Early plans

-In May 2005, Investcorp and Ceebraid-Signal purchased the one-story Ritz Fur Shop building at 107 West 57th Street, adjacent to Steinway Hall, for $23 million, along with $8.75 million for neighboring air rights.
+In May 2005, Investcorp and Ceebraid-Signal purchased the one-story Ritz Fur Shop building at 107 West 57th Street, next to Steinway Hall, for $23 million, along with $8.75 million for neighboring air rights.
 According to The Real Deal, the sale was finalized in 2006 for $52 million.
 The companies planned a 35-story tower on the site with 37 residential units, three lower floors of office space, and ground floor and basement retail space.
 In October 2006, Barry Sternlicht's Starwood Capital Group purchased the site at 105–107 West 57th Street for $52 million with a $30 million loan from Eurohypo.
 Demolition of the site was underway the same year.
-Before the financial crisis of 2007–2008, Starwood Capital reportedly planned to construct a new hotel tower for sister company Starwood as part of a new "Hotel Crillon" luxury brand based on Paris's Hôtel de Crillon.
+Before the 2008 financial crisis, Starwood Capital reportedly planned to construct a new hotel tower for sister company Starwood as part of a new "Hotel Crillon" luxury brand based on Paris's Hôtel de Crillon.
+According to the writer Katherine Clarke, the site was so small that any potential tower on the site could not realistically be more than 700 ft tall.

 In early 2012, Starwood sold a majority interest in the assemblage to JDS Development Group for $40 million and stayed on as a joint venture partner.
+David Juracich, an acquaintance of JDS's chief executive Michael Stern, maintained an indirect stake in the project.
 That March, the first plans for the site at 105–107 West 57th Street were filed with the New York City Department of Buildings for a 51-story tower rising 671 ft and containing 27 condominiums.
-Renderings of the planned development were revealed that September, showing a sloping tower by CetraRuddy, covered with balconies facing Central Park.
+Renderings of the planned development were revealed that September.
+Designed by CetraRuddy, the tower would have had a sloped facade, covered with balconies facing Central Park.
 At the time, construction was expected to take place from early 2013 to late 2014.
+Because the site was only 43 ft wide, the floor plans would have been severely constrained, to the point that there might not have been enough space for mechanical rooms or elevators.
+In addition, the 671-foot height would not stand out against neighboring high-rises, a point of contention for Stern.